securityfirst/tent-content/contents_en/operations/evacuation/beginner/phase-two-alert.md

 *   Test systems for communicating and notifying your team of departure.

-*	Consider tying into other systems, such as warden systems for other NGO, UN or embassy staffs.
+*	Monitor and share alerts with embassies, UN agencies, or NGOs.

 ## Protect information